Regulations Summary and Area Map

 - Parked vehicles may not obstruct a road, gate or firelane.

-- No motor vehicle shall be operated on any part of any wildlife management area that has been designated as closed to vehicular traffic.
+- No motor vehicle shall be operated in areas designated as closed to vehicular traffic.
 Motorcycles and all-terrain vehicles may only be operated on roads open to other motor vehicles, except not on Buck Head Road or that portion of Butler Road south of King Road.

 - Logging and mining operations may occur anytime during the year.
 Please drive carefully when you encounter these activities and be courteous to trucks wanting to pass.

-- Plum Creek Timber Company may conduct timber management at any time, including hunting seasons.
+- Hancock Timber Resource Group and Weyerhaeuser Company may conduct timber management at any time, including hunting seasons.

 - Hunting with a firearm or archery equipment on or from the right-of-way of Butler Road, south of its intersection with Buck Head Road, is prohibited.